Explore

 Even though they sported a stop-motion technique that, even by the standards of the time, came off as rather "rudimentary", Rankin and Bass were probably the rock'n'roll TV animation studio for kids who, such as myself, grew up during 1970's.

-Every holiday season, I looked forward to watching the annual animated specials like Santa Claus Is Coming to Town, The Little Drummer Boy, Rudolph The Red-Nosed Reindeer and all it's sequels.
+Every holiday season, I looked forward to watching the annual animated specials like Santa Claus Is Coming to Town, The Little Drummer Boy, Rudolph the Red-Nosed Reindeer and all its sequels.

 And even though Mad Monster Party? was made in 1967, it rarely ran as often as it's Yuletide counterparts.
 So it was a rare treat the few times that it did air during the late autumn season.
 And as a kid who enjoyed the Trick-or-Treating antics of getting free candy from strangers more than the spirit of gift-giving to friends and family, it made the few times that I was able to watch it made it feel more like Christmas than Halloween.

 It depicts a tale of a monster mash that takes place on an island owned by a Baron Von Frankenstein, and features crude versions of all the archetypical universal monsters, plus a couple of extras, just to make sure that all the graves have been covered.
-What makes this fright night feature so "Frankensteiny" isn't just the name of the lead role of the Baron, but also that the character is voiced by none other than the gentlie gentlemen thespian who made the monster so universal to begin with, Boris Korloff.
+What makes this fright night feature so "Frankensteiny" isn't just the name of the lead role of the Baron, but also that the character is voiced by none other than the gentle gentlemen thespian who made the monster so universal to begin with, Boris Korloff.
 A representation more of the mad doctor that the mad creature, the fact that the Monster is still part of the cast right next to good ol' Doc Vick is what puts this Party on the main guest list of this particular line-up of Halloween favorites.

-People who added this item 88 Average listal rating (59 ratings) 5.5 IMDB Rating 5.7
+People who added this item 90 Average listal rating (60 ratings) 5.6 IMDB Rating 5.7

 With House Of Frankenstein from the year before, the Count probably figured that if the ol' patchwork monster could have a house, why couldn't the Master of all Vampires?
 So, obviously we now have House of Dracula, a direct sequel to HoF.
 And just like Franky's house, the whole gang of Universal's macabre membership are present and accounted for.